akalinux/span-tools/README.md

 data set as a column.
 Once all columns have been added, we iterate over the result set which contains the data and how it intersects.

-In this example we will use 3 data sets, one of which contains overlapping values.
+In this example we will use 3 data sets, two of which contains overlapping values.
 Please note when a source is processed as a column, the overlapping data sets are consolidated together.

 Example Data sets: